DreamyProtect/ansible_role_cri-o/README.md

 ## Usage

-You can use this role in any Ansible playbook like this :
+You can use this role in your Ansible playbook like this :

 ```
 - name: "Install CRI-O on Kubernetes nodes"